What Is Gabapentin?

 Gabapentin is a prescription medication commonly used for nerve pain, seizures, alcohol use disorder, alcohol withdrawal and insomnia.
 It was once thought to be a safe, non-addictive drug that became widely used for chronic pain and neurological conditions.
-In 2017, 68 million prescriptions were written for gabapentin, making it the tenth most commonly prescribed medication in the U.S.
+In 2022, over 40 million prescriptions were written for gabapentin.

 Gabapentin is not classified on the federal level as a controlled substance by the Food and Drug Administration, but some states have increased monitoring and reclassified gabapentin as a controlled substance at the state level.
 This is mainly due to the risk of misuse and of physical dependence, which leads to gabapentin withdrawal symptoms.